 The H.O.M.E.S.
 Campaign believes housing is a human right.
 Stable housing and neighborhoods are vital for good health.
 The City of Wilmington must listen to and work with residents, community leaders, community-based organizations and use its American Rescue Fund dollars to improve housing and stabilize neighborhoods.

-RIGHT TO COUNSEL IN EVICTION CASES
+RIGHT TO REPRESENATION IN EVICTION CASES

 Tenants Shouldn't Have to Go at it Alone!